Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—in the creation or receiving!

 - He ate everything he could get his mouth on in 10 seconds or less.

 However, the more we tried to limit all of the above and have the parasite treated, nothing seemed to work.
-He didn’t particularly have diarrhea; nor did he have vomiting.
-Our conclusion became it has to be the food!
+He didn’t particularly have diarrhea, nor did he have vomiting.
+Our conclusion was that it had to be the food!

-We had him on a food that was salmon and sweet potato, then we changed him to chicken and potato, and several other foods that were highly recommended by the veterinarian as well as our breeder friends.
+We had him on food containing salmon and sweet potato, then we changed him to chicken and potato, and several other foods that were highly recommended by the veterinarian as well as our breeder friends.
 Nothing seemed to work.
 In fact, if anything, it seemed that the farting got worse.

-We had dogs before over the years that had very sensitive stomachs and we began to wonder if it was a food allergy.
+We had dogs before over the years that had very sensitive stomachs, and we began to wonder if it was a food allergy.
 I’m not quite so convinced now that with our other dogs it really was a food allergy.
-I think especially in larger breed dogs it has more to do with the rate at which they inhale their food and then as well what other things they get into and digest when we aren’t aware.
+I think especially in larger breed dogs it has more to do with the rate at which they inhale their food and what other things they get into and digest when we aren’t aware.

 We did change Max’s food to a more stomach-friendly diet.
-We always feed our dogs less ingredient foods as that makes more sense.
+We always feed our dogs fewer-ingredient foods as that makes more sense.
 They get snacks with vegetables and fruits so we feel they are getting well-balanced meals and the food is always high quality.

 How to Reduce Dog Farts: Do's

-Think about a prebiotic or probiotic dog food
+- Consider a prebiotic or probiotic dog food.

-Do try adding pumpkin to your dog’s diet
+- Consider adding pumpkin to your dog’s diet.

 How to Reduce Dog Farts: Dont's

-Don’t overfeed your dog – be sure you are feeding for appropriate weight
+- Don’t overfeed your dog; be sure you are feeding for the appropriate weight.

 Even if you don't purchase a bloat bowl, there are other ways to get them to slow down their consumption of food.
-You can give it to them in a Kong toy and have them have to work to get at the food, thus slowing them down.
+You can give it to them in a Kong toy or another feeder toy and have them have to work to get at the food, thus slowing them down.